Bithoa/Simmerpop/README.md

 ## Usage
-The Simmerpop repository is freely available on GitHub at the url: https://github.com/GoldmanLab/Simmerpop/
+The Simmerpop repository is freely available on GitHub at the url\ https://github.com/GoldmanLab/Simmerpop/

 To run the simulation, download the entire code repository to the desired location on your machine.